On the Condition Number Dependency in Bilevel Optimization: Introduction

 \paragraph{Lower bounds for minimax problems} Inspired by the lower bounds in minimization problems, researchers also proved tight lower bounds for (first-order) minimax optimization under many setups. \citet{nemirovski2004prox} gave tight $\Omega(\epsilon^{-1})$ lower bound for convex-concave minimax problems. \citet{ouyang2021lower,zhang2022lower} proved the tight $\Omega(\sqrt{\kappa_y/ \epsilon})$ and $\tilde \Omega(\sqrt{\kappa_x \kappa_y})$ lower bounds for C-SC and SC-SC problems, respectively. \citet{han2024lower} extended those results to the finite-sum setting. \citet{li2021complexity,zhang2021complexity} proved the tight $\Omega(\sqrt{\kappa_y} \epsilon^{-2})$ lower bound for nonconvex-strongly-convex (NC-SC) problems.
 Their results have also been extended to $\Omega(\sqrt{\kappa_y} \epsilon^{-12/7})$, $\Omega(n + \sqrt{n \kappa_y} \epsilon^{-2})$, and $\Omega(\kappa_y^{1/3} \epsilon^{-4})$ for second-order smooth problems \citep{wang2024efficient}, finite-sum problems \citep{zhang2021complexity}, and general stochastic problems \citep{li2021complexity}, respectively.

 \paragraph{Lower bounds for bilevel problems} Although the lower bounds for both minimization and minimax problems have been extensively studied, we find there are only a few works on the lower complexity bounds of bilevel optimization, except for the following ones.
 In their novel work, \citet{ji2023lower} proved lower bounds for (S)C-SC bilevel problems instead of the more common NC-SC problems.
 The established the lower bound of $\tilde \Omega(\min \{ \kappa_y, \epsilon^{-3/2} \} / \sqrt{\epsilon} )$ and $\tilde \Omega (\kappa_y \sqrt{\kappa_x})$ for C-SC and SC-SC setups, respectively. \citet{kwon2024complexity} established tight upper and lower bounds for $r$-$\vy^*(\vx)$-aware optimization, where the oracle only gives $r$-estimates of $\vy^*(\vx)$ along with $r$-locally reliable gradients.
-This setting recovers stochastic bilevel optimization if $r = +\infty$, but requires $r = \gO(\epsilon)$, which is different from the setting of bilevel optimization with standard oracles. \citet{chen2024finding} considered bilevel problems without lower-level strong convexity, and constructed a hard instance such that any first-order algorithm will get stuck at $\vx_0$ within finite iterations. \citet{dagreou2024lower} proved a lower bound for finite-sum NC-SC problems, but the $\Omega(n+ \sqrt{n} \epsilon^{-2})$ lower bound misses the condition number dependency and is subsumed by the $\Omega(n + \sqrt{n \kappa_y} \epsilon^{-2})$ lower bound from NC-SC minimax optimization \citep{zhang2021complexity}.
+This setting recovers stochastic bilevel optimization if $r = +\infty$, but requires $r = \gO(\epsilon)$, which is different from the setting of bilevel optimization with standard oracles. \citet{chen2024finding} considered bilevel problems without lower-level strong convexity, and constructed a hard instance such that any first-order algorithm will get stuck at $\vx_0$ within finite iterations.

 \paragraph{Notations} For a vector $\vx \in \sR^d$, we let $x_i $ be its $i$th coordinate; define its support by ${\rm supp}(\vx) = \{ i \mid \vx_i \ne 0 \}$ and its progress by ${\rm prog} = \max\{ i \ge 0 \mid \vx_i \ne 0 \}$.
 We use $\Vert \,\cdot \Vert$ to denote both the Euclidean norm of a vector and the operator norm of a matrix/tensor.
 Given an event $A$, we let $\vone_A$ denote its indicator function.
 We let $\ve_i$ be the vector with its $i$th element being $1$ and all the other elements being $0$.
 Given functions $f,g : \gX \rightarrow [0,+\infty)$, we use $f = \gO(g)$ to denote there exists a numerical constant $C< +\infty$ such that $f(x) \le C g(x)$ for all $x \in \gX$, $f = \Omega(g)$ to denote $g = \gO(f)$, and $f = \tilde \gO(g)$ to denote $f = \gO(g \max\{1, \log g \})$.
 We also denote $f \asymp g$ when $f = \gO(g)$ and $f = \Omega(g)$ both holds.